IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 Don't you cherish that cheery "Thank you" from the avrdude utility?

 If you see something like that, then you are in business.

+By the way, the fuse values shown above are the defaults as the device ships from the factory.

-The *boards.txt* file in the Arduino Core specifies different values for the fuses on a '328, both P and not-P, so we shall change those fuse bytes.
+The *boards.txt* file in the Arduino Core specifies certain, different values for the fuses on a '328 or '328P running on an Arduino Uno.
+We shall need to write those values into the fuse memory.
 Caution, you can "brick" an AVR by getting a fuse byte wrong.
 Go slowly and pay attention.

-Also, we are going to upload the bootloader that makes enables a chip mounted on the Arduino to accept code uploads.
+Also, we are going to upload the bootloader that enables a microcontroller mounted on the Arduino to accept code uploads.

-Update the "extended" fuse byte first.
-We just add one more option at the end of the common command line given above, &#8209;U, meaning to Upload.
+Write the "extended" fuse byte first.
+We just add the &#8209;U option, meaning to Upload, onto the end of the common command line given above, .

-The four-field string, efuse:w:0xfd:m, specifies the extended fuse memory space, the "w" write command, the value to write (0xfd for this fuse), and the "m" signifier telling avrdude to write the literal value.
+The string following the &#8209;U option in each of the following script contains four distinct fields separated by colons.
+These fields determine what changes avrdude will make inside the device, so proceed with care.
+The string for the extended fuse memory is "efuse:w:0xfd:m",

+* *efuse* directs the action to the extended fuse memory space,
+* *w* tells avrdude to write what comes next into the specified memory,
+* *0xfd* is the value to be written, and
+* the *m* signifier tells avrdude to write the literal, 8-bit (one byte) value as given, 0xfd.

-Writing it with a value of 0xfd will cause the Brown-out detector to be running all the time in your ATmega328:
+Writing the value 0xfd here will cause the Brown-Out Detector to reset the ATmega328 if the supply voltage falls much below 2.9 volts.

 <blockquote>
 /Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin/avrdude &#8209;C/Users/myname/Library/Arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/etc/avrdude.conf &#8209;v &#8209;pm328 &#8209;cstk500v1 &#8209;P/dev/cu.usbmodem14101 &#8209;b19200 &#8209;U efuse:w:0xfd:m
 </blockquote>

-If you do *not* want the Brown-Out Detector to run on your ATmega328, then write the extended fuse to 0xff instead.
+If you do *not* want the Brown-Out Detector to trigger any resets on your ATmega328, then write the extended fuse to 0xff instead.
 [Footnote #2](#footnote-2)

 Next, write the "high" fuse byte.